 Adrenaline (Epinephrine) is an effective vasoconstrictor and may also cause tachycardia.
-Wound absorption is not great due to local vasoconstriction and the amount of adrenaline that enters the venous system is probably low, particularly when mixed with Vaseline.
+Wound absorption is not great due to local vasoconstriction and the amount of adrenaline that enters the venous system is probably low, particularly when mixed with non-petroleum skin-protective jelly.
 Doses as low as 0.1 mg Adrenaline delivered intravenously can cause profound tachycardia.
 Adrenaline is widely used in professional boxing.